DinoHub-SubT/dsta_deploy/docs/deploy-layout.md

 ## Terminology

-The deploy repo maintains a **3-commit level** group of submodules (example):
+The deploy repo maintains a **2-commit level** group of submodules (example):

     deploy_ws (1-level) [meta-repo, submodule]
-        common (2-level) [meta-repo, submodule]
-            communication_manager (3-level) [submodule]
+        communication_manager (2-level) [submodule]

-You will very often find yourself making 3 commits, for updating a single 3-level repo.
+You will very often find yourself making 2 commits.
-The procedure is lossly base on this: only update 2-level, 1-level when you want to deploy the feature to the robots.
-  - during unit testing we can easily switch between 2-levels
+  - During unit testing we can easily switch between 2-levels
-  - commit to 1-level only when the feature is fully tested on robots.
+  - Commit to 1-level only when the feature is fully tested on robots.

 Pull Requests are preferred, however pushing directly to `develop` is OK even if it breaks.
 As developers, only push to `develop` as the main branch, the core maintainers will handle pushing to `stable` and `master`.

 ### 1-level